KelliBre/KelliBre/README.md

 - 🌺 Talo'fo'fo, Guam
 - 👀 I’m interested in JavaScript, react.js, and CSS
 - 🌱 I’m currently learning C involuntary because of CS50.
-- 💞️ I’m looking to collaborate on this writers block tool I have been thinking about.
-It's weird but I have a vision.

 <!---